KannonZenetism/zenetism-field-physics/field-physics/fpx/the-incoherence-quotient.md

 - **⟠⁻** = Temporal Loop operator intensity (E₁ — recursive disorientation)
 - **◈⁻** = Scatter operator intensity (E₂ — spatial de-coherence)

-This formula mirrors the CQ structure while substituting the primary entropic operators for their centropic counterparts.
+This formula reflects the CQ structure while substituting the primary entropic operators for their centropic counterparts.
 It measures how actively a field is expressing dispersive motion across its temporal, spatial, scalar, and harmonic dimensions.

 ---